 Optical coherence tomography (OCT) is a non-invasive diagnostic imaging tool that is becoming an essential part of any optometric practice.
-OCT captures ultrasound images to produce cross‐sectional detailed images at the microstructure level of the retina, including the macula.1
+OCT captures ultrasound images to produce cross‐sectional detailed images at the microstructure level of the retina, including the macula.

-The most common macular scan protocols include raster, radial, and three‐dimensional (3D) scans (Figure 1.)
+1 The most common macular scan protocols include raster, radial, and three‐dimensional (3D) scans (Figure 1.)
 The raster scans are parallel line scans that are of higher resolution.
 The radial scan is made up of 6-12 line scans arranged in equal angles with a common axis.
 And 3D scans consist of horizontal line scans that generate a 3D view of the image which enables morphology, thickness, and mapping analysis of the macula.1

-In this article, we’ll be discussing clinical indications and common uses for OCT imaging in clinical practice, specifically as it pertains to macular pathology.
+In this article, we’ll be discussing clinical indications and common uses for

 Figure 1 of common macular OCT scans: A-Raster scan, B-Radial scan, and C-3D scan.